radareorg/radare2/DEVELOPERS.md

 ## Repeated installation

-Developers use to modify the code, type make and then try.

-radare2 has a specific makefile target that allows you to install system wide but using symlinks instead of hard copies.
+There is an alternative installation method for radare2 to make it easier to repeatedly install while making changes.
+The `symstall` target creates a single system-wide installation using symlinks instead of copies, making repeated builds faster.

 ```sh
 sudo make symstall
 ```
-This kind of installation is really helpful if you do lot of changes in the code for various reasons.

-  - only one install is required across multiple builds
-  - installation time is much faster

 ## Source repository